Writing a business book is the best thing you can do to take your career to the next level.

 - Are scared by the process and don’t know where to start

 There’s good news.
-There are many professionals who can help birth a book, from author coaches to ghostwriters to editors to book marketers. . .etc.
+Many professionals can help birth a book, from author coaches to ghostwriters to editors to book marketers. .etc.
 Writing a book can be a team sport.

 And it can be fun!
 Let’s rid ourselves of the stereotype of the solitary genius in a gable, typing away.
 You can work that way if you want to–but it is entirely optional.

-So: once you decide to write a book. . .what’s the next step?
-Here are six tips for those just starting out on their journey to author:
+So: once you decide to write a book… .what’s the next step?
+Here are six tips for those just starting on their journey to the author: